Preserving Your Deduction: Charitable Contributions Under the New Tax Act

 A very user-friendly technique is to establish a “Donor Advised Fund” (DAF) at your local community foundation or at most brokerages.
 A taxpayer can fund several years of contributions with one substantial gift into their DAF without any obligation to commit to future recipients or amounts of charitable grants.
 Furthermore, the funding could be with appreciated assets (such as marketable securities) which provides for a deduction at the fair market value of the asset and no tax on the unrealized gain.

-As another advantage, the distributions from the taxpayer’s DAF account can be as little as $100 thereby enabling the taxpayer to use appreciated assets for smaller contributions effectively.
-Another benefit is that DAF decision making (to grant future gifts) may be shared with and/or transferred to the next generation(s) with no tax consequences and thereby provide financial and estate planning opportunities for the taxpayers.
+As another advantage, the distributions from the taxpayer’s DAF account can be as little as $100, thereby enabling the taxpayer to use appreciated assets for smaller contributions effectively.
+Another benefit is that DAF decision-making (to grant future gifts) may be shared with and/or transferred to the next generation(s) with no tax consequences and thereby provide financial and estate planning opportunities for the taxpayers.

-Using our Married Couple Filing Jointly example, if a DAF was funded with $48,000 (four years of contributions) of appreciated property, the couple would be entitled to a $48,000 contribution deduction, pay no tax on the appreciated property gain and could more than triple the annual tax savings to almost $11,000!
+Using our Married Couple Filing Jointly example, if a DAF was funded with $48,000 (four years of contributions) of appreciated property, the couple would be entitled to a $48,000 contribution deduction, pay no tax on the appreciated property gain and could then triple the annual tax savings to almost $11,000!

 Required Minimum Distributions

-Taxpayers 70 ½ years of age or older receiving Required Minimum Distributions (RMDs) from Individual Retirement Accounts (IRAs) may make charitable contributions directly from their IRA RMD’s.
+Taxpayers 70 ½ years of age or older receiving Required Minimum Distributions (RMDs) from Individual Retirement Accounts (IRAs) may make charitable contributions directly from their IRA RMDs.
 This provision is not new, but since many older taxpayers will not itemize with the new law’s higher standard deduction, this opportunity becomes more important since it will effectively allow for a tax deduction for charitable giving by excluding what would be otherwise taxable IRA RMD income.
 Plus, there is an additional benefit of lowering Adjusted Gross Income which impacts other tax return amounts such as taxable social security.

 Upping Your Contribution